Simone2611/Offline-player/README.md

 - open the cmd in the directory / open the terminal in vscode
 - type npm i / npm install
-- type npm run build
+- type npm rundev

+## warning

-- type npm run preview
+- npm run build & preview doesn't work need to fix

 # How to setup the videos